Actionable and diverse counterfactual explanations incorporating domain knowledge and plausibility constraints: Motivation grounded in practical use case from cybersecurity in email marketing

 This multifaceted nature of campaign data, enriched by detailed server logs, event records, and behavioral analytics, made classification and prediction profoundly challenging.
 Consequently, understanding why a model identified a campaign as undesirable was nearly as difficult as classifying the campaign itself.
 This realization underscored the necessity for the use of XAI methods.
 Introducing XAI techniques enabled us to decipher the reasoning behind model predictions, illuminating which features or interactions influenced the classification of a campaign as spam-like.
 Such a transparency is instrumental in guiding both model refinement and practical improvements to the campaigns themselves.
 Instead of simply labeling a campaign as undesirable, explanations, such as counterfactuals, guide marketers in transforming an ineffective campaign into one that engages and resonates with recipients.

 While counterfactual explanations hold significant promise, existing generation methods are often limited by restrictive assumptions.
 Standard approaches frequently overlook the complex joint distributions and dependencies present in real-world datasets.
 In real world scenarios, unrealistic or impractical changes proposed by counterfactuals limit their adoption and business value.
 From the company perspective, the ability to generate domain-informed, plausible consistent counterfactuals stands to substantially enhance the relevance and quality of email marketing campaigns.
 Having this requirement as a practically grounded motivation, our research highlights a path forward for integrating complex data-driven models with domain expertise to produce results that are not only correct in theory but also valuable in practice.
+More broadly, this work fits the growing intersection of explainable AI and networked online systems, where model outputs translate into interventions that affect how information is delivered, perceived, and acted upon at scale.
+In such settings (including email marketing and adjacent platform pipelines such as recommendation, targeting, and moderation), explanations must be not only diverse and close to the original instance, but also feasible under structured dependencies among user, content, and context variables.
+Our dependency-graph constraints can be viewed as a lightweight network-structured prior over features, enabling counterfactual recourse that remains aligned with operational rules and observed conditional regularities.
+This perspective connects counterfactual explanation research with practical questions of trustworthy decision support in social systems, where transparency and actionability are prerequisites for adoption and responsible use.
+This complements ongoing efforts to make AI systems deployed in large-scale digital communication pipelines more transparent and practically trustworthy.

 In the following sections, we detail the algorithmic foundations of our approach, followed by empirical evaluations validating its benefits, and the broader implications for the future of AI-driven marketing communications and its security.